Bobby Reed (gridiron football)

-Robert Reed (born November 14, 1939) is an American former football halfback who played college football for Pacific and professional football for, among others, the Minnesota Vikings (1962–1963) of the National Football League (NFL) and the Winnipeg Blue Bombers (1964) and Toronto Argonauts (1965) of the Canadian Football League (CFL).
+Robert "Bobby" Reed (November 14, 1939 – September 26, 2025) was an American football halfback, return specialist, and wide receiver.
+He played college football for the Pacific Tigers and professional football for the Minnesota Vikings (1962–1963) of the National Football League (NFL) and the Winnipeg Blue Bombers (1964) and Toronto Argonauts (1965) of the Canadian Football League (CFL).

-Early years
+Early life

 A native of New Orleans, he attended Vallejo High School in Vallejo, California.
 He played college football at Solano Community College and the University of the Pacific in Stockton, California.